cosmos/sdk-tutorials/scavenge/tutorial/04-starport-serve.md

 ## Breaking down the `starport serve` command

 From the output above, we can see the following has occurred:
 - Two accounts were created with the respective [mnemonics](https://support.mycrypto.com/general-knowledge/cryptography/how-do-mnemonic-phrases-work).
-Later on in this tutuorial, you'll use these to log in and interact with your application.
+Later on in this tutorial, you'll use them to log in and interact with your application.
 - Our Tendermint consensus engine (think of it as a database) is running at `http://localhost:26657`
 - A web server is running at `http://localhost:1317`
 - A landing page is running at `http://localhost:12345`